josephinebourghardt/SeaPollution/README.md

 ![](https://i.imgur.com/2x4kRsb.png)

 S T E P  · 2
 Cut out design in cardboard and slot them together.
 Here is the divider inside the bag with four sections.
+The aim is to see if this could work during the beach clean to start sorting while collecting, making the later process of sorting easier and giving more time to sort smaller pieces that are right now sorted directly to trash.

 ![](https://i.imgur.com/WiVUnIK.jpg)